MIT School of Architecture and Planning: Undergraduate education

-Undergraduates are admitted MIT-wide, and are not expected to formally declare a major until the end of the freshman or sophomore year.
-All MIT undergrads must satisfy the General Institute Requirements regardless of major, as well as more-specialized departmental requirements.
-SAP undergrads normally are affiliated with the architecture department (Course 4) or the Department of Urban Studies and Planning (DUSP, Course 11).
-All MIT undergrads may freely register for any courses on a university-wide basis, including graduate-level courses, providing that they have satisfied any course prerequisites.
+Undergraduates are admitted MIT-wide and are not expected to formally declare a major until the end of the freshman or sophomore year.
+All MIT undergraduates must satisfy the General Institute Requirements regardless of major, as well as more-specialized departmental requirements.
+SAP undergraduates normally are affiliated with the architecture department (Course 4) or the Department of Urban Studies and Planning (DUSP, Course 11 or 11-6).
+All MIT undergraduates may freely register for any course on a university-wide basis, including graduate-level courses, provided that they have satisfied any course prerequisites.